top of page

 See the rose darkening and wilting with the energy of your grief.

-Hand the rose to the light and see it dissolving.
+Hand the rose over to the field of light and watch it dissolve.

 See another rose appearing and place it again in front of your heart.